Stranger2015/iltalk-protobuf/README.md

 # iltalk-protobuf
-iltalk-protobuf (InterLingual-Talk) plugin performs interlingual bidirectional procedure calls with unlimited nesting depth and for arbitrary pair of languages which are supporting the Google Protobuf library and its extensions.
+iltalk-protobuf (InterLingual-Talk) plugin performs the interlingual bidirectional procedural calls which are unlimited in depth (reentrant) and also are unlimited in choice of a language pair.
+The pair must support the Google Protobuf library and its extensions.
+Default pair Java/Logtalk.

-The repository still under development, thus the project is unbildable
+The repository is still under development, thus the project is unbildable